 Congratulations to FSH Elementary Teacher Miss Jennifer Cosper fro winning the recent Whataburger What-a-Teacher Facebook contest!
 During the month-long contest, Miss Cosper's nomination on the contest page post received the most likes and shares by students, colleagues and parents.
 Because of her outstanding efforts in the classroom, she won Whataburger for a year!
 Congratulations, Miss Cosper!

-(Click the headline above to see some of her work!)
+(Click on the headline above for a recording of her award assembly.)

 The 2019-2020 FSHISD bus schedules are now available.
 Click the headline above to go directly to the page.
 Or you can go to www.fshisd.net > Departments > Transportation > Bus Schedules.

 The Texas Assessment Student Portal provides students and parents with online access to state assessment scores that can be tracked throughout the student's academic career.
 Results for most state assessments administered during the school year are available before the end of the year.
 Tests administered in May are generally posted to the Portal by mid-June.
 Instructions on how to access student test results are available by clicking the headline above.